tianon/wishlist/zulip.md

 - "moved messages" notices should be small (not just special bot messages), and then they'd be generally a lot less disruptive to allow to post
 - similarly, renaming a topic should create a small/unobtrusive "event" message inside the topic at the point of the rename
+  - this would be similar to how a lot of IRC clients show something like "channel topic changed from 'foo' to 'bar'"

 ## DMs